Integrated fisheries management plan summary: Geoduck and horse clam - Pacific Region, 2022/2023

 There has been interest in Geoduck aquaculture in British Columbia since the early 1990s.
 Opportunities to enter into this industry are being provided based on existing policies and protocols.

-Stock Assessment, Science and Traditional Knowledge - IFMP Section 2
+Stock assessment, science and traditional knowledge - IFMP Section 2 and 3

 The Underwater Harvesters Association (UHA), in collaboration with First Nations and the Department continue to conduct stock assessment research leading towards an improved understanding of the resource.
 Scientific research and stock assessment surveys are of vital importance to this fishery as it continues to be managed under the precautionary approach to Canadian fisheries.

-Aboriginal Traditional Knowledge is not generally available.
+Indigenous Knowledge can inform and fill knowledge gaps related to health of fish stocks and aid decision making related to fisheries management.
 Traditional Ecological Knowledge in the form of observations and comments collected from commercial divers and patrolmen over many years contributes to decisions on scientific survey locations and is considered in management decisions.

 The Pacific Region has the only commercial Geoduck fishery within Canada.
-Harvested Geoducks are shipped to processing plants where they are packed and delivered live to Asian markets.
-This is a high-value fishery – though the geoduck harvest accounts for only 12% of the shellfish harvest by weight, but 30% of the shellfish landed value and approximately 24% of the shellfish wholesale value.
+Harvested Geoducks are shipped to processing plants where they are packed and delivered live to markets, mainly China.
+This is a high-value fishery – though the geoduck harvest accounts for only 9% of the shellfish harvest by weight, but 28% of the shellfish landed value and approximately 25% of the shellfish wholesale value.

 Much of the profitability of the wild commercial fishery comes from managing the timing of and rate at which product enters the market.
 The wild commercial fishery is managed to maximize long-term profitability and stability, and to allow for an orderly year-round supply of product.
 However, there is still variation in average monthly landings due to market demand and supply from other countries.